Coloring Link Diagrams And Conway-type Polynomial Of Braids: Proofs

 \subsection{Proof of Theorem 4}

-It is enough to show that $I_2(1,z)(D)-w(D)z\n(L)$ and $zP'_a(L)|_{a=1}$ satisfy the same skein relation and receive the same values on the $r$-component unlink $O_r$.
+By \eqref{I-2}, it is enough to show that the polynomials $I_2(1,z)(D)-w(D)z\n(L)$ and $zP'_a(L)|_{a=1}$ satisfy the same skein relation and receive the same values on the $r$-component unlink $O_r$.
 Let $D_r$ be a diagram of the unlink $O_r$, which consists of $r$ circles and no crossings.
-Then
+If $r\neq 2$, then $I_2(1,z)(D_r)=0$ because there are no colorings of $D_r$ with exactly 2 colors.
+If $r=2$, then there are exactly two colorings of $D_2$ with two colors.
+Hence by definition of $I_2(1,z)$ we have $I_2(1,z)(D_2)=2$.
+Note that for each $r$ we have $w(D_r)=0$.
+This yields

-Let $D_+$, $D_-$ and $D_0$ be the Conway triple of link diagrams.
+Let $D_+$, $D_-$ and $D_0$ be a Conway triple of link diagrams.
 It follows from Theorem \ref{thm:Conway-skein} and the Conway skein relation ~\eqref{eq:Conway-pol-skein} that

 The skein relation for the polynomial $zP'_a|_{a=1}$ follows directly from the skein relation for the HOMFLY-PT polynomial $P$.
 It is of the following form:

 We also have

 Hence both $I_2(1,z)(D)-w(D)z\n(L)$ and $zP'_a(L)|_{a=1}$ satisfy the same skein relation and normalization and the proof follows.